samoyed-health-foundation/website/site/content/diseases/subaortic-stenosis.md

 Management
 ----------

-These tips are from an owner\'s perspective:
+These tips are from an owner's perspective:

 Basically, special care should be given to preventing infections; even a mild skin infection can be very serious with any dog with a heart